thiago-sqr/cs50-problems/README.md

 ## Academic Honesty

 I strictly adhere to the course's academic honesty policy, emphasizing the importance of individual effort and integrity.
-All solutions and code in this repository reflect my own work and understanding.
+All problem solutions in this repository reflect my own work and understanding.

 For detailed information on the policy, please refer to the dedicated [academic honesty page](https://cs50.harvard.edu/x/2023/honesty/) on the CS50 website.